sharetribe/flex-docs/src/docs/cookbook-data-model/extend-listing-data-in-ftw/index.md

     group: 'secondary',
     queryParamNames: ['pub_capacity'],
     config: {
+      // Schema type is enum for SelectSingleFilter
+      schemaType: 'enum',
       options: [
         { key: '1to3', label: '1 to 3' },
         { key: '4to6', label: '4 to 6' },